nbhat1998/PintOS/doc/userprog.md

 `[4]` Struct list_elem used to add the struct to the list of file containers in struct process.
 `[5]` A lock used to lock the file system when editing it.
 `[6]` Defining a constant to represent the length of a word in bytes.
 `[7]` Defining a constant to represent the length of a byte in bits.
+`[8]` Defining the number of system calls present within Pintos
+`[9]` An arbitrary limit set on the size of output to the buffer, as per the spec ("...not bigger than a few hundred bytes")
+`[10]` Smallest possible file descriptor in the program, as file descriptors have to be non-negative, and values 0 and 1 are reserved for STDIN and STDOUT respectively.

 ### ALGORITHMS